-Eileen Maw, age 92, of Aurora, passed away Thursday, September 25, 2014, at Memorial Community Care.
-Funeral Services will be held at 10:30 a.m., Tuesday, September 30 at the Aurora United Methodist Church.
-Rev. Ron Harris will officiate.
-Interment will be in the Aurora Cemetery.
-Visitation will be from 5-7 p.m.
-Monday at Higby-McQuiston Mortuary.
+Linley Berck, age 96, of Aurora, passed away on Thursday, October 2, 2014, at Memorial Community Care.
+Funeral Services will be held at 10:30 a.m., Wednesday, October 8 at Faith Community Church in Aurora.
+Rev. Bob Gannon will officiate.
+Interment will be in the Richland Cemetery.
+Visitation will be one hour prior to the service at the church.
+Higby-McQuiston Mortuary is in charge of arrangements.
 Condolences may be e-mailed to the family through the mortuary website at www.higbymortuary.com.
-Rosalie Eileen Maw, the daughter of John Edward and Edith Hilda (Jensen) Bayne, was born in Giltner, on November 1, 1921 and passed away in Aurora, on September 25, 2014, at the age of 92.
-She grew up in the Giltner area and graduated from Giltner High School.
-Eileen worked in the school cafeteria for a few years before graduating from beauty school in 1962.
+Linley Wayne Berck, the son of John P. and Lyda M. (Kruse) Berck was born on October 11, 1917 at rural Gresham, and passed away on October 2, 2014 in Aurora, at the age of 96.
+Linley grew up in Polk County and graduated from Marquette High School in 1936.